Optimal Pathway for TreatIng neurOpathic paiN in Diabetes Mellitus trial (OPTION-DM)

 We will also use measures of quality of life, mood, sleep and reactions to the drug, using patient completed questionnaires.
 The cost effectiveness of each treatment pathway will also be measured.

-The trial is in follow up.
+The trial is now complete.

 Site contact details

 Tel: +44 151 529 5935

 |Countess of Chester Hospital||Susan Seal